dawidb1/PSO-GUI/README.md

 # PSO 2D algorithm
 Particle Swarm Optimization simulator in Matlab environment.
 You can test algorithm on 5th 3D functions build in and search maximum or minimum function value.
+It is easy to change all posible values.

 ## Algorithm schema